SEI-R-4-26/Installfest_Mac/README.md

 pbcopy < ~/.ssh/id_rsa.pub
 ```

-To complete this setup, following the instructions starting from step 2 listed at this link **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)**.
+To complete this setup, follow the instructions starting from Step 2 at this link **[HERE](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)**.

 ## Installing Python

 Python is a popular language that we'll be learning in Unit 4 of this course.
-We'll be installing Python3.
+Today, we'll be installing Python3.

-To install Python3, execute the following in your terminal:
+To install Python3, execute the following command in your terminal:

 ```sh
 brew install python
 ```

-To confirm your installation, execute the following in your terminal:
+To confirm your installation, execute the following command in your terminal:

 ```sh
 python --version
 ```

-You should see a python version listed.
+You should see a Python version listed.

 ## Installing Heroku

 Heroku is a hosting site that we'll be using to deploy projects throughout this course.

-Execute the following in your terminal:
+Execute the following command in your terminal:

 ```sh
 brew install heroku/brew/heroku
 ```

-The formula may not be latest, so we'll execute the next command to ensure the latest heroku cli get's installed:
+The formulae may not be latest, so we'll execute the next command to ensure the latest Heroku version is installed:

 ```sh
 heroku update